omarieclaire/clojure-scala-cantrips/README.md

 make show-{{example-name}}
 ```

-In order to execute the Clojure code that uses this Java interface you can run;
+To execute the Clojure code that uses this Java interface you can run;
 ```make
 make run-{{example-name}}
 ```

 Running the examples requires Java, the Scala compiler (`scalac`) and the Clojure build tool Leiningen (`lein`) to be installed on the host machine.
-The examples are tested in the versions of these tools shown below;
+The examples are tested with the versions of these tools shown below;
 ```
 Scala compiler 2.12.1
 Leiningen 2.7.1